-This course is an introduction course into supply chain management.
+This course is an introduction course into supply chain management, in particular we will focus on the food and health care industry.
 Students will acquire a solid foundation in the topics and tools of both operations and supply chain management.
 While a strong internal operations function is vital to a firm's survival, it is not sufficient.
 Firms must also understand how they link with their supply chain partners, including customers, distributors, manufacturers, and suppliers.
-In this course, we will cover a wide range of topics such as supply chain strategy, purchasing, logistics, inventory, JIT/Lean, quality and capacity management.
-Students learn directly about these concepts from a textbook and application to cases and exercises, and additionally work on a team project to analyse a firm's supply chain.
+In this course, we will cover a wide range of topics such as supply chain strategy, purchasing, logistics, inventory, ethics and sustainability.
+Students learn directly about these concepts from a textbook and application to cases and exercises, and additionally work on a team project to analyse a part of a supply chain.